suryaT1/Documents/port5985-doc.md

 SOURCE MACHINE --->  PORT 5985  ------> DEVICE END POINT (UNI DIRECTINAL)

+# Additonal settings

+Kindly verify whether psrp /winrm is enabled or not on endpoint

 # Note : Best practise is to see the rules for the working server